Bringing Siblings to Live in the United States as Permanent Residents

 To successfully complete the process, the U.S. citizen petitioner (i.e. the sponsor) must submit:

-- A completed Form I-130.
+- A completed Form I-130, Petition for Alien Relative.
 (Note: You do not need to file a separate Form I-130 for your sibling’s spouse or unmarried children under 21 years of age.)

 - A copy of your birth certificate and a copy of your sibling's birth certificate showing that you have at least one common parent.

 Evidence that you are a U.S. citizen, such as:

 - A copy of your valid U.S. passport, OR

 - A copy of your U.S. birth certificate, OR

 - A copy of Consular Report of Birth Abroad, OR

 - A copy of your naturalization certificate, OR

 - A copy of your certificate of citizenship